bombasticSlacks/Aspirant/Game/Weapon-Traits.md

 +1 to defensive skill tests using this weapon.

 #### Black Powder
 Your weapon fires balls of lead propelled by incendiary powder.
 It no longer can be used as a melee weapon and is instead a ranged weapon with a range equal to 10m x size.
-You don’t add your [Strength](Stats#Strength) to damage, but get an inherent +6 damage bonus.
+You don’t add your [Strength](Strength) to damage, but get an inherent +6 damage bonus.
 Reloading a black powder weapon takes 1 minute.

 #### Bow
 This weapon fires arrows.
 It no longer can be used as a melee weapon and is instead a ranged weapon with a range equal to 10m x size.
-You can add [Strength](Stats#Strength) to damage up to a maximum of the size of the weapon.
-Readying an arrow and firing a bow in the same turn gives a -1 to the [Marksmanship](Marksmanship) test.
+You can add [Strength](Strength) to damage up to a maximum of the size of the weapon.
+Readying an arrow and firing a bow in the same turn gives a -1 to the [Accuracy](Agility#Accuracy) test.

 #### Crossbow
 Your weapon fires bolts of metal.
 It no longer can be used as a melee weapon and is instead a ranged weapon with a range equal to 10m x size.
-You don’t add your [Strength](Stats#Strength) to damage, but get an inherent +1 damage bonus, and double the normal size bonus.
+You don’t add your [Strength](Strength) to damage, but get an inherent +1 damage bonus, and double the normal size bonus.
 After firing a crossbow, it takes a combat turn to reload.

 #### Deadly Draw
 This weapon is penetrative for your first attack in any combat.